freenas/freenas-docs/userguide/vms.rst

 :ref:`Zvols <Create zvol>` are typically used as virtual hard drives.
 After :ref:`creating a zvol <Create zvol>`, associate it with the VM by navigating
-:menuselection:`VMs --> Devices --> Add Device --> Add Disk` for the VM.
+:menuselection:`VMs --> Devices --> Add Disk` for the VM.
-Select the created ZVol, then set the :guilabel:`Mode`.
+:guilabel:`Browse` to the created ZVol, then set the :guilabel:`Mode`.
 If a specific sector size is required, enter the number of bytes into :guilabel:`Disk sectorsize`.
 The default of *0* leaves the sector size unset.